 The non-relocating party then has 30 days to file an objection to the relocation.
 If no objections are filed, the court will presume that he or she has consented to the relocation and will not hear any further argument on the matter.
 The relocating party can then obtain court approval for the relocation and seek a modification of the custody order.

 If the non-relocating party files the appropriate objection to the relocation, the court will conduct a hearing to determine whether or not the move is in the best interests of the child and will take testimony and evidence on the issue.
 Following the hearing, the Judge will determine whether or not the relocation is beneficial to the child and will either approve the move or deny the request.

 If you are planning on relocating or are opposing another party’s relocation, you should speak to an attorney before doing so.
 There are very specific procedural steps set forth in the statute that one must comply with in order to effectuate relocation.
-Our Pittsburgh law firm, Gusty A.E.
-Sunseri & Associates, will be able to guide you through the process and protect your custodial rights.
+Our Pittsburgh law firm, Gusty Sunseri & Associates, P.C., will be able to guide you through the process and protect your custodial rights.